 With Causes is a charitable organization that accepts donated laptops and other computers to give to those in need.
 You may be eligible for a free laptop if you:

 - Live in a women’s shelter for battered women

 - Are a military member or veteran of the military

 To find out if you qualify for a free laptop from With Causes, simply fill out their online form.
 You’ll be asked what your specific need and situation are.

 As with other charitable organizations, receiving a laptop from With Causes may affect your government assistance benefits.
-Be sure to check with the proper authorities before receiving a free laptop.
+Be sure to check with the proper local authorities before receiving a free laptop.